Euramsia/PersonalWebsite/content/about.md

 ![Me](/meinbild.jpg)

-Student, South Tyrolean, molecular biologist, writer
+This is me.

+Student, writer, thinker.

 My ambition is to change the world, and change it to the better.
 To my disappointment I had to find out that changing the world is harder than I imagined in my early dreams.